dettbarn/fpbass/README.md

 WAV files are generated from configuration files that supply note information.
 Every note is parametrized by its Fourier decomposition.

+So far no serious applications are planned---Fpbass is a toy project that shall explore the possibilities of command-line based audio synthesis.

 ## History

 The first codes date back to late 2016, in the context of the noise music project [Struct](http://struct.square7.ch/).